Costa Rica's tropical rainforests and coastline host one of the most bio-diverse regions in 'Manuel Antonio National Park'. A nature lovers paradise.

 Discover the nature and people of Panama and Costa Rica on the elegant 32-cabin Safari Voyager, refurbished in 2016 and offering great amenities, service, facilities, and activities.

-Discover the jewels of the Dalmatian coast or the Adriatic Sea aboard the comfortable 24-cabin MS Panorama.
+Discover the nature, culture, and scenery of Panama & Costa Rica aboard the comfortable 24-cabin MS Panorama.
 All rooms provide outside views and paid Wi-Fi is available on the vessel.

 Best Costa Rica cruises and areas to visit

 The most biodiverse park in Costa Rica, Manuel Antonio National Park is one of those places that seems to have it all in one.
 The tropical rainforest stretches throughout the park which despite being less than seven kilometres square is home to over a hundred different species of animals and even more different kinds of birds.
 Visitors should look out for sloths, iguanas and capuchin monkeys in the forest.
 If birds are your passion keep an eye on the trees for brightly coloured toucans, macaw parrots and hawks.

 An intriguing old gold mining town in a dense tropical rainforest, Osa Peninsula is as exciting as it gets.
 The main town of Puerto Jimenez was an important town during the gold rush and so has ample facilities, shops, restaurants and small bars.
 It is the rainforest that really brings people here on adventure cruises.
 The area enjoys a very large area of tropical forest with mangrove swamps and extraordinary biodiversity, especially in the Corcovado National Park.